1913 words

 Therefore, marketing has gotten better, but only as a consequence of more faithfully serving the needs of the recipients of its intended audience.
 This means authenticity, transparency, and adding value should be at the top of the list for any marketing strategy.
 Just blowing hot smoke won’t cut it anymore.

 Generation Z in particular can’t stomach fakeness.
 Research suggests that Gen Z specifically values authenticity and transparency in the companies they support, more than previous generations.
 They’re also less loyal to brands.
-Gen Z is currently one of the most powerful consumer forces, spending 44billioncurrentlyor44 billion currently or600 billion if you count the influence they have on their parents.
+Gen Z is currently one of the most powerful consumer forces, spending $44 billion currently or $600 billion if you count the influence they have on their parents.
 Needless to say, businesses should be paying attention.

 Case Study: Discord’s launch campaign#